RyanTanYiWei/InterviewCoast/index.md

 ## Roles and Responsibilities
 <img width="100%" src="diagrams/org.JPG">
-*Organizational breakdown of actors involved in coastal protection efforts.*
+*Diagram: Organizational breakdown of actors involved in coastal protection efforts.*

 **You mentioned how the Public Utilities Board (PUB) is taking charge coastal protection – has that always been the case?
 How did that happen?** The role of coastal protection moved to PUB because they started to link it with climate change and they realize that they cannot separate the coastal protection from flood protection, and flood protection from inland flood protection.
 If extreme events of high tides and sea level rises coincides, you cannot pump your water out in time and it's going to cause inland flooding.

 It went originally from Building Construction Authority (BCA), which used to just basically build and repair our sea walls, to PUB so that they could give a more strategic level kind of planning for future coastal protection, especially in the face of sea level rise.

 <img width="100%" src="diagrams/formal.JPG">
-*Formal chart of actors.
+*Diagram: Formal chart of actors.
 The power to influence decision making lies beyond organizational hierarchy.*

 **So, who are the main actors involved in the coastal protection?** The biggest is definitely PUB and their parent ministry MSE will be very involved, that’s first.
 Then there are the other agencies that deal with planning that involve a lot of the coastline.
 So NParks is one because you have a coastal park.
 Urban Development Authority (URA) does a lot of the land planning and also Housing Development Board (HDB) because they do a lot of the land reclamation.
 So, these three agencies are quite tuned into a lot of the updates.
 Next are the agencies that own land by the coast - so like Maritime Port Authority (MPA) manages ports with some involvement in some land reclamation, Jurong Town Council (JTC) because they have quite a lot of industry areas near coastlines, like Jurong Island and also Tuas.